-More Travelers Are Being Asked For Their Cellphones And Passwords Entering U.S.
+More Travelers Entering U.S. Are Being Asked For Their Cellphones And Passwords

 The number of people who have been asked to hand over their cellphones and passwords by Customs and Border Protection agents has increased nearly threefold in recent years.
 This is happening to American citizens as well as foreign visitors.

-It happened to Sidd Bikkannavar on January 30, ten days after President Trump's inauguration.
+It happened to Sidd Bikkannavar on Jan.
+30, 10 days after President Trump's inauguration.
 He was returning from a trip to Chile, where he took part in his hobby, racing solar-powered cars.
 At the Bush Intercontinental Airport in Houston, Bikkannavar was told to report to passport control by CBP officers.
 He was asked a series of questions, all "pretty benign and uneventful," he tells NPR, and was then told "to hand over my phone, and give the password to unlock it."

 Bikkannavar is an American citizen, and had enrolled in the Global Entry program, which for a fee gives "low-risk travelers" expedited processing through customs, after a background check.
 Bikkannavar is also a NASA engineer at the Jet Propulsion Laboratory.
 Bikannavar says he "politely as I could," told the CBP officer "I wasn't allowed to give up the password."
 It was a work-issued phone, Bikkannavar says he told the agent, pointing out the NASA bar codes and labels on the phone.